Stargate Industries: Beginnings and early history

 Stargate Industries was initially founded in November 1994, named after the science fiction film that was in theaters at that time, by Michael Ruscitto (a 16-year-old high school student at the time) with the help of his older brother Marcus.
 Michael was frustrated by the lack of reliable Internet access options available at that time, so he and his older brother Marcus decided to start their own Internet service provider.
 Initially, the company was run out of the Ruscitto family's home south of Pittsburgh.
 Marcus became Stargate's president and CEO to provide the business and finance background that was needed to grow the company.
 The company signed up its first dial-up customer in early 1995.
 Within a year, the company moved its headquarters to a building the family owned in Belle Vernon, Pennsylvania to make room for additional staff and accommodate equipment to support additional services, such as dedicated Internet access over leased lines, web hosting, and server co-location.

 Stargate provided dial-up Internet access initially by deploying physical and later virtual points of presence throughout Western Pennsylvania and expanded its service footprint to provide local dial-up access throughout the southwestern Pennsylvania Local Access and Transport Area (LATA 234).
 Future acquisitions would allow Stargate to begin offering dial-up, broadband, and dedicated Internet access services in northwestern Pennsylvania, and portions of West Virginia, Maryland, and Ohio.

+In late 1995, Stargate applied for a public Autonomous System Number to allow it to connect to multiple Internet transit providers using BGP for redundancy.
+Stargate was assigned AS number 6104 by InterNIC, a predecessor to ARIN.

 In 1996, Stargate hired Shawn McGorry from cable television operator Tele-Communications, Inc. (later acquired by AT&T to become AT&T Cable Services and eventually Comcast) as its COO.
 Around this time, Stargate acquired the customers of Netstation, a small local Internet provider.
 Stargate used telecommunications and data services from Incumbent Local Exchange Carrier Bell Atlantic (later becoming part of Verizon) and CLEC TCG (acquired by AT&T in 1998).
 Stargate co-located equipment in a TCG facility near downtown Pittsburgh to be better positioned to provide leased lines to business customers.
 The company began offering 24-hour technical support, which was a prominent factor in Stargate's marketing efforts, particularly as they began to court business customers more aggressively.
 Stargate began offering nationwide dial-up access through other ISPs that partnered with the iPass roaming service in 1997.